DJ, site designer/editor, gear head

 Who are your preferred DJ gear Manufacturers?

-Rane (RIP) mixers, Technics turntables, Pioneer controllers, Mackie multiline mixers, and QSC loudspeakers.
+Rane mixers, Technics turntables, Numark controllers, Mackie multiline mixers, Shure microphones, and QSC loudspeakers.

 What are your favorite record labels?

-Stax, Motown, Tru Thoughts, Jalapeno, Super Hi-Fi, Chess/Cadet, Creation, and Ninja Tune.
+Stax, Motown, Tru Thoughts, Jalapeno, Chess/Cadet, Creation, Ninja Tune, Memphix, and Wah Wah 45s.

 what are some of your preferred clothing labels?